-The vulnerability as documented in ISO/IEC 24772-1 subclause 6.28 applies only minimally to Python.
-Python for loops iterate over structures such as lists or ranges.
+The vulnerabilities as documented in ISO/IEC 24772-1:2024 6.28 apply only minimally to Python Python for loops iterate over structures such as lists or ranges.
 Assignments to identically named variables in the loop go to local instances and do not affect the loop counter.

 Python, however, shows other surprising behaviours.
 It is possible to alter the loop behaviour by creating or deleting the objects that are iterated over.
 When using the for statement to iterate though an iterable object such as a list, there is no way to influence the loop count because it's not exposed.
-The variable ${\tt a}$ in the example below takes on the value of the first, then the second, then the third member of the list:
+The variable a in the example below takes on the value of the first, then the second, then the third member of the list: